Director of Community and International Training

 - Assist in Friday workshop set-up and customer care (participant requests and complaints day of workshop); Introduction of presenters.

-- Masters degree in MSW, LMFT, or other related mental health required.
+- Master’s Degree in LCSW, LMFT, PhD or other related mental health field.

 The work environment characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-The Ackerman Institute for the Family offers competitive compensation based on experience.
+Ackerman Institute for the Family offers a generous compensation package based on experience.

 How to Apply:

 Interested candidates should send a cover letter and resume to Human Resources at: email@example.com, Subject: “Director of Community and International Training.”
-No phone calls please.
 Only those candidates for an interview will be contacted.